Cantalapiedra/uniprot_releases/README.md

 ```
 git clone https://github.com/Cantalapiedra/uniprot_releases.git
 ```

 #### HOWTO

-###### Config file
+##### Config file

-Prior to use for the first time (or if some Uniprot values change) check and configure the values within a plain text config file.
+Prior to use for the first time
+(or if some Uniprot values change) check and configure the values within a plain text file called config.
 Example:

 ```
 cat config